 About the Rutgers Digital Humanities Initiative

 Founded by Ann Fabian and Meredith McGill in 2012, the Digital Humanities Initiative supports digital humanities projects in research, teaching, and public outreach at Rutgers.
 Our programming includes a regular schedule of events, including workshops, lectures, and conferences.
-The DHI is currently led by Paul Israel and directed by an interdisciplinary group of scholars drawn from across the School of Arts and Sciences and the New Brunswick Libraries.
+The DHI is directed by an interdisciplinary group of scholars drawn from across the School of Arts and Sciences and the New Brunswick Libraries.

 What is DH?

 The interdisciplinary field of Digital Humanities began to be defined as such in the late 1990s, emerging out of the more narrowly defined field of Humanities Computing.
 Scholarship in the Digital Humanities brings digital tools to bear on traditional humanistic areas of study and prompts critical reflection, in the best tradition of the humanities, on the digital mediation of modern life.
 DH work differs in emphasis, from tool- and application-building, to the use of such tools to assemble, transform, or manipulate digital archives, to the use of computational methods to advance or question conventional methods of analysis, to the critical scrutiny of our computer-mediated culture.
-Digital Humanities can be broken down into disciplinary specialties that map onto familiar departmental divisions, including Digital History (see the Center for History and New Media), Digital Art History, and Digital Literary Studies.
+Digital Humanities can be broken down into disciplinary specialties that map onto familiar departmental divisions, including Digital History, Digital Art History, and Digital Literary Studies.